All Products

 Note

-• Click Quick Check, and select Detect Now in the dialog box to perform a comprehensive risk detection.
+• Click Quick Check and then Detect Now in the dialog box to run a comprehensive risk scan.

-• Click the number of Unhandled Urgent Vulnerability to view and handle vulnerabilities.
+• Click the number under Unhandled Urgent Vulnerability to view and fix vulnerabilities.
+View and manage vulnerabilities.

-• Click the number of Unhandled Weak Password to view and handle baseline risks.
+• Click the number under Unhandled Weak Password to view and handle baseline risks.
+Baseline checks.

 Note